schonlau/hammock-stata/README.md

 ## Examples

-You may want to change the scheme, the overall look of the graph.
-I prefer a plain white look:
+If you are using Stata 17 or earlier, you may want to change the scheme to obtain a plain white look:

 ```
 set scheme s1color
 ```

+If you are using Stata 18 or later, a plain white look is the default (A new scheme, stcolor, is used).

 Load the Shakespeare data set to your current directory:
 ```stata